TITLES AND

 Semi-Regular Cast:

-Karl Burkholm: Karl Swenson
+Carl Birkholm: Karl Swenson

 Elaine Baker: Jay W. MacIntosh

 Ron Hayes left the series without fanfare at the beginning of season nineteen (reportedly he complained to the producers that the role didn't leave him enough to do) to be replaced by Larry Pennell, playing Garth's brother Keith.
-In a nice touch, instead of just throwing him into the "one big happy family" situation, the opening episode has the boys not quite sure what to make of this "replacement" for Garth.
+In a nice touch, instead of just throwing him into the "one big happy family" situation, the introductory episode has the boys not quite sure what to make of this "replacement" for Garth.

 (NOTE: Since the series was in syndication, it appeared on different days/dates in different parts of the country.
 The dates that follow are the New York City telecast dates.)